 Fruit Baskets – Although these may be greatly unappreciated by some, these are one of the healthiest and if personally prepared meaningful gift ideas.
 For a unique twist you can even try a vegetable basket.
 You can buy the person a neat container, like a decorative bowl or fancy wicker basket and arrange some fruits in it.
 Finishing touches include fancy foil wrapping, ribbons, bows or even live evergreens.

 General Food Basket – With this one you can go as big or as small as you like in terms of price and variety of items.
 This is a fully customizable gift to meet the needs and likes of that special someone.
-With that in mind, good items to include are unique grains like quinoa, any of Bob’s Red Mill products like pure grains and flours, Ryvita flat breads and crackers, Arthur’s Smoothies, Sunflower Kitchen hummus or pesto, nuts, seeds, etc. Just be sure to stay away from typical and processed items.
+With that in mind, good items to include are unique grains like quinoa or any of Bob’s Red Mill whole grains, Organic Cacao in powdered or nib form, Organic Nut Butters, and the many amazing Organic and Raw Nuts, Seeds and Dried Fruit.
+Just be sure to stay away from typical and processed items.

-Food Gift Certificate – Although this gift may seem a little “blah”, you might be surprised by how many people would actually really enjoy and appreciate an extra food gift certificate around the holidays and especially during these economic times.
-For a more personal touch, try reputable health food stores like Whole Foods which is found in several countries around the world.
-In fact they are offering free shipping on their gift cards now.
+Food Gift Certificate – Although this gift may not seem as unique or personal, you might be surprised by how many people would actually really enjoy and appreciate a food gift certificate, especially around the holidays and in these economic times.

 Seed and Nut Gift Basket – You can create a beautiful, healthy and very tasty gift by combining several high quality, organic, raw nuts and seeds.
-My favorites come from Organic Traditions.
+My favorites come from Organic Traditions, but other excellent options are also available from Food to Live.

 Herbal Teas – Pre-packaged or personally selected and put together these are healthy and very enjoyable gifts to receive around the holidays, especially where it is cold.
-High quality brands include Choice Organics Fair Trade Teas, Traditional Medicinals Teas or herbal brands of Celestial Seasonings Teas.
+High quality brands include Choice Organics Fair Trade Teas, Traditional Medicinals Organic Teas or Numi Organic Tea, which offers a beautiful Gift Set of Assorted Teas.

 Let us begin with the obvious: AVOID SWEETS – this all too typical and traditional gift idea is not doing anyone’s health today any favors.
 This might be the hardest gift idea to avoid but it is also one of the most powerful where our health is concerned.